ojmocodes/many_ttt_algos/README.md

 OTHER NOTES:

 After I do this stuff I want to do MNIST number detection from scratch.
+Could do it with just numpy or something like that like Geohot does cause would maximally learn.